benshimonz/V1/README.md

 '↛''s are usually used directly before a relationship or a path with an aggregation.

+Anything or right of a no-existence / a no-connection language element won't be part of the query's answer

 Examples:

 _**Q12:** Any person who doesn't own a horse_